Zy-Eir/Notes/README.md

 ## Future addons/ improvements
 - A drawing canvas.
 This one's mostly complete, just want to add more options for the canvas is all.
 - Possibly making a code editor mode with a live preview function. this addon is basically a project in itself but I do wanna add this feature.
-- More themes or the option to create custom themes.
+- More themes or the option to create custom themes with a live preview example to see how your color values appear.

 ## Languages Used
 - HTML